briansteffens/briansteffens.github.io/blog/hello-world-from-a-bootloader/post.md

 ## A custom bootloader

-A typical bootloader runs just enough code to bootstrap the rest of the system.
+A typical bootloader is responsible for bootstrapping the rest of the system.
 It may look up hardware configuration data from the BIOS, implement a simple filesystem driver, and use that driver to load the rest of the system into memory from disk.

 Our simple bootloader won't be quite so fancy: we'll just write a message to the screen.